 The creativity that Melanie Martinez has can not be tamed.
-From her first song, ‘Dollhouse’ to her film release of K-12, Melanie Martinez’s music videos are filled to the brim with sugary sweet singing and creepy cute visuals, all of which serve both a narrative and commentary purpose.
-We would be here all day if we pointed out all of the most exciting and detailed parts of each of her visuals, so we’re gonna give you just four of Melanie Martinez’s most creative music videos.
+From her first song, ‘Dollhouse’ to her film release of K-12, Melanie’s music videos are filled to the brim with sugary sweet singing and creepy cute visuals, all of which serve both a narrative and commentary purpose.
+We would be here all day if we pointed out all of the most exciting and detailed parts of each of their visuals, so we’re gonna give you just four of Melanie’s most creative music videos.

 Trigger Warning: The following music videos discussed will contain upsetting and triggering content such as mentions of sexual harassment, rape culture, and dysfunctional family structures.

 Yes, we have to talk about the OG music video because why wouldn’t we?
 Not only is it Melanie’s debut music video, but it’s the first one that shows us just how far her creativity will go!
 The majority of the music video took place in a setting that literally resembled the inside of the dollhouse.
 It’s very fitting for the song, especially since it serves multiple purposes.

 For one, it introduces viewers to the setting and backstory of Crybaby, the protagonist in Melanie Martinez’s album of the same name.
 And second, the whole dollhouse serves as a metaphor for how dysfunctional families act and are perceived.
 Like a dollhouse, they look nice on the outside, but it isn’t until you “look through the curtains” that you notice how dysfunctional and toxic they are, acting like entirely different people.
 They’re just dolls playing a role, just like Melanie sings about.